-The Fund promotes environmental or social and governance (ESG) criteria through the Investment Manager's proprietary ESG qualitative assessment "Conviction Narrative", and will avoid investments in companies that derive more than 25% of their revenue from the production of energy generated by coal or from the production of coal according to the Investment Manager's coal exclusion policy.
+The Fund promotes environmental or social and governance (ESG) criteria through the Investment Manager's proprietary ESG qualitative assessment "Conviction Narrative", and will exclude funds that do not respect the Investment Manager's exclusion policy.
 No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Fund.